ScriptedAlchemy/webpack-api-docs/CompilationHooks.md

 stillValidModule: new SyncHook(["module"]),
 ```

-This snippet shows the definition of the `stillValidModule` hook within the `Compilation` class, allowing you to perform custom actions when a module is still valid and does not need to be rebuilt.

 ### `compilation.hooks.addEntry`

-#### What it is:
-`compilation.hooks.addEntry` is a [SyncHook](file:///Volumes/sandisk/lulu_dev/webpack/types.d.ts#1688%2C16-1688%2C16) provided by the Webpack [Compilation](file:///Volumes/sandisk/lulu_dev/webpack/types.d.ts#1682%2C15-1682%2C15) class.
+The `compilation.hooks.addEntry` is a [SyncHook](file:///Volumes/sandisk/lulu_dev/webpack/types.d.ts#1688%2C16-1688%2C16) provided by the Webpack [Compilation](file:///Volumes/sandisk/lulu_dev/webpack/types.d.ts#1682%2C15-1682%2C15) class.
 It is triggered when an entry is added to the compilation.

-#### How to use it:
+### How to Use It

-To use this hook, you need to tap into it using the [tap](file:///Volumes/sandisk/lulu_dev/webpack/lib/EntryPlugin.js#34%2C30-34%2C30) method.
+To use the `addEntry` hook, you need to tap into it using the `tap` method.
 This allows you to execute custom logic whenever an entry is added to the compilation.

-#### How it works:
-When an entry is added to the compilation, the `addEntry` hook is called with two parameters: the entry dependency and the entry options.
-You can use this hook to perform additional actions or modifications related to the entry being added.

-#### What it's for:
-This hook is useful for plugins or custom logic that need to interact with or modify the behavior of entries being added to the compilation.
-It allows you to hook into the entry addition process and execute custom code.

-#### Example:
+### Example

-Here is an example of how to use the `compilation.hooks.addEntry` hook in a Webpack plugin:
+Here is an example of how to use the `addEntry` hook in a Webpack plugin:

 ```javascript
 class MyCustomPlugin {